 - Group psychotherapy in both long-term process oriented groups and short-term thematic groups

 Our training program consists of weekly seminars, in-house group supervision, the opportunity to work in a co-therapy dyad with a seasoned clinician, and the opportunity to seek training and supervision within our community of exceptional couples and group therapists/supervisors.

-Weekly seminars are an opportunity for case consultation and specific training on couples and group therapy theory and practice.
-We meet for an hour each week as a team to learn from each other and other experts in the field.
+Weekly seminars/Group supervision are an opportunity for case consultation and specific training on couples and group therapy theory and practice.
+We meet for ninety minutes each week as a team to learn from each other and other experts in the field.
 It s a weekly opportunity to discuss cases, explore co-therapy relationship dynamics, address countertransference, and learn about the business of private practice.

 Our co-therapy model for couples and groups creates a rare and valuable opportunity to work with colleagues and see them work and have your work observed by them.
 The best training we get is by doing the work and watching exceptional clinicians work.
 When we can combine these two experiences, it’s magical!

 We highly value continued learning through supervision, our own therapy, and professional development.
-All employees, including part time and full time status, are eligible for up to $300/month reimbursement for supervision/professional development.
-That means you have resources to take training courses, pursue your own therapy and supervision, and connect with our community of exceptional clinicians.
+All employees, including part time and full time status, are eligible for a generous reimbursement for supervision/professional development of up to $1000/year.

 The Right Fit

 The ideal candidate will bring a unique personal background of life experience and professional training, as well as the personality, skill, and style to deliver that expertise in a way that can deeply connect with clients and team members.

 We are specifically looking for clinicians who believe in the benefits of longer term psychotherapy and have interest in and a passion for couples and group psychotherapy.
 Candidates should also have experience with a broad range of conditions including trauma, anxiety/mood issues, relational concerns, and behavioral concerns.
-If you don’t yet have experience in couples or group, but you have a passion to pursue it, apply!
-This is the place for you!
+If you don’t yet have experience in couples or group, but you have a passion to pursue it, please apply.
+We are particularly looking for folks with EMDR certifications.